jayant07-yb/yugabyte-db/docs/content/preview/integrations/camunda.md

  username: yugabyte
  password: yugabyte
 ```
-Change the `connection url` to point to the YugabyteDB cluster you started.
+Change the `url` to point to the YugabyteDB cluster you started.
-Download the Postgres JDBC driver jar and place it in `camunda-bpm-run-7.17.0/configuration/userlib` directory.
+- Download the Postgres JDBC driver [jar](https://jdbc.postgresql.org/download/postgresql-42.3.5.jar) and place it in `camunda-bpm-run-7.17.0/configuration/userlib` directory.
-You can get the jar [file](https://jdbc.postgresql.org/download/postgresql-42.3.5.jar).
-This configuration uses Postgres JDBC driver to connect with the yugabyteDB, for using YugabyteDB JDBC driver
-Use the below configuration.
+- Alternatively for using YugabyteDB JDBC driver use the below configuration.
 ```yml
 # datasource configuration is required
 spring.datasource: